isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-geolgraphic-celebrating-maps-and-their-stories.md

 <img  src="/images/vol-10-issue-4/geo-geographic/Jahangir_reformat.jpg">
-<div style="background-color: white;">Painting of the fourth Mughal emperor, Jahangir, standing atop a terrestrial globe. </i>The Trustees of the Chester Beatty Library, Dublin (CBL /n07A.
+<div style="background-color: white;">Painting of the fourth Mughal emperor, Jahangir, standing atop a terrestrial globe. <i>The Trustees of the Chester Beatty Library, Dublin (CBL /n07A.
 15). www.cbl.ie ©</i></div>

 Maps have a special significance in Singapore.
 Given the dearth of historical material on Singapore before the arrival of Stamford Raffles in 1819, pre-19th-century maps depicting the island act as important visual records of our early origins.
 The National Library's latest exhibition, "Land of Gold and Spices: Early Maps of Southeast Asia and Singapore", provides visitors with the unique opportunity to view these rare early maps.
 This exhibition is part of a larger festival of maps and mapping called "GeolGraphic: Celebrating Maps and Their Stories".